 A majority of online gateway providers charge a certain amount of fees from their customers to run their platforms.
 However, the pricing and fees vary from one provider to another.
 Make sure you evaluate your budget and choose wisely.

 Wrapping up: Online payment gateways play a crucial role in deciding the effectiveness of your online business.
 Don’t ever, ever give it a back seat.
-Always pay close attention to important things mentioned above before making your final decision.
+Always pay close attention to the important things mentioned above before making your final decision.

 Author Bio: Emma Watson is a web developer cum writer.
-She is associated with Wordsuccor Ltd., WordPress Ecommerce Development experts based in USA.
+She is associated with Wordsuccor Ltd., WordPress Ecommerce Development experts based in the USA.